-The Program has provided funding for projects in all nine incorporated communities in Sonoma County and in number unincorporated communities in West County such as Monte Rio, Graton, and Gureneville.
-See map on page 69 for locations of completed projects.
+The Program has provided funding for projects in all nine incorporated communities in Sonoma County and in numerous unincorporated communities in West County such as Monte Rio, Graton, and Guerneville.
+See map on page 72 for location of completed projects.